yab-g4u/DataPilot/README.md

-# ML Dashboard - Interactive Machine Learning Platform
+# DataPilot - Interactive Machine Learning Platform

 Welcome to the **ML Dashboard**!
 This is a web-based, interactive platform built with **Streamlit** that allows users to explore, visualize, and experiment with machine learning models in real-time.
 Whether you are a beginner or an expert in machine learning, this tool makes it easy to upload your dataset, select from a variety of models, fine-tune hyperparameters, and evaluate the performance of your model with just a few clicks.